 When a new mother returns to work, there are laws in place to protect their right to pump or express milk.
 A breastfeeding mother who returns to work has a right to pump in the workplace under a provision of the Patient Protection and Affordable Care Act, which covers work regulations like minimum wage, breaks, and record-keeping.
 As the employer, you are required to provide them with adequate break time and a clean, private place to pump.

-Some acceptable and non-acceptable examples of a location for the new mom to pump are:
+Some acceptable and non-acceptable examples of a location for the new mom to pump include:

 Compliance with this law is required for all employers regardless of size.
 However, if you have fewer than 50 employees and can prove an accommodation provides an undue hardship on your business, you may be exempt.
 Undue hardship is defined as, for example, the need to do construction on your employment site to provide a private room for pumping.
 You can find more information about complying with the law from the US Breastfeeding Committee.